mrtnstkl/fuzzy-search-server/readme.md

 - `-bi | -tri | -tetra` (optional): The n-gram-size used by the fuzzy search.
 Defaults to `-bi`.
 Higher sizes can drastically improve speed, but might miss out on some more distant matches.
 - `-fl` (optional): If set, fuzzy search will only consider elements that start with the same letter.
 This improves performance.
 - `-disk` (optional): If set, only element names will be kept in memory.
 So when elements are requested, they will be read from disk.
 Reduces memory use (especially for datasets with large JSON objects) at the cost of performance.
+- `-dc` (optional): If set, lines with identical string hashes will only be included once.

 ## API